rafal-dot/DiceRPG/README.md

 Result will be password `SkAm)2dj#vT&q`.

+On Pythonista/iOS or Pydroid 3/Android code can be just pasted into IDE and run.

 # Entropy considerations

 The table below summarizes the number of dice rolls necessary to draw a